f5devcentral/spa-demo-app/README.md

 #### Alternative Product Catalog

 By default, this sample application shows beer products, but it can also be configured to show coffee instead.
-To do this, set a runtime environment variable on the `spa`, `api` and `recommendations` containers:
+To do this, set a runtime environment variable on the `mongodb`, `api` and `recommendations` containers:

 ```bash
 PRODUCT_TYPE=coffee